automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Chialingosaurus.md

 # Chialingosaurus
-## Description: One of the earliest Asian stegosaurs.
+## One of the earliest Asian stegosaurs.